Angela Salinas: Military career

 In 1993, Salinas became a Deputy, a Special Assistant for General/Flag Officer Matters, Office of the Director, Joint Staff at the Pentagon.
 In 1996, she assumed command of the 4th Recruit Training Battalion at Parris Island.
 In 1999, she served as the Assistant Chief of Staff, G-5, for III Marine Expeditionary Force, Okinawa, Japan.
 In 2001, she assumed command of the 12th Marine Corps District.
 From 2004 to 2006, Salinas served as Chief of Staff, Marine Corps Recruiting Command at Quantico.

 On August 2, 2006, Salinas was promoted to the rank of brigadier general.
 On August 4, 2006, she assumed command of Marine Corps Recruit Depot San Diego.
 She transferred to direct the manpower management, Manpower and Reserve Affairs at Marine Corps Base Quantico in August 2009.
 In March 2010, she was selected for promotion to major general, and promoted on May 12.

 Salinas holds a Bachelor of Arts in history from Dominican University of California and a master's degree from the Naval War College.
 She is a graduate of the Amphibious Warfare School, the Naval War College's Command and Staff College and the Army War College.
 Salinas accepted the invitation and became an honorary member of Kappa Delta Chi sorority on June 24, 2012, while attending/guest speaking at KDChi's 25th Anniversary Conference in Lubbock, Texas.

 In 2013, Salinas retired after 39 years of military service as the highest ranking woman in the USMC, at the time of her retirement.
 Salinas currently resides in Texas.

-On July 1, 2015, Salinas became the CEO of the Girl Scouts of Southwest Texas, overseeing business operations for the organization that includes 30,000 scouts and adult leaders in a 21-county area with a $5.8 million budget.
+On July 1, 2015, Salinas became the CEO of the Girl Scouts of Southwest Texas, overseeing business operations for the organization that includes 15,000 girls and adult leaders in a 21-county area with a $6.4 million budget.